Theory of the kinetic helicity effect on turbulent diffusion of magnetic and scalar fields: Discussion

-In the present study, we have applied the path-integral approach for random flows with a finite correlation time and for large Reynolds and P{\'e}clet numbers.
+The main goal of the present paper is to explain the results of the numerical simulations by \cite{BSR17} and \cite{BKRY25}, where we also take into account the kinetic helicity dependence of the correlation time of the random velocity field that has been found in DNS.
+We have applied the path-integral approach for random flows with a finite correlation time and for large Reynolds and P{\'e}clet numbers.
 We have assumed that the velocity field has Gaussian statistics, which allows us to represent the fourth-order moments of the turbulent velocity field as a product of second-order moments.
 A crucial role in the understanding of these effects is played by the kinetic helicity effect on the turbulent correlation time, which increases with increasing helicity.
-The results of the theory developed here are in agreement with the numerical results of \cite{BSR17,BKRY25}.
+The results of the theory developed here are in a qualitative agreement with the numerical results of \cite{BSR17} and \cite{BKRY25}.